fabianbees/icingaweb2-module-grafana/doc/04-graph-configuration.md

 ![Add New Grafana Graph](images/04-graph.configuration-03.png)

-We will use the `parametrized service name` "if-usage" in our example, the dasboard named `nwc_health` and the graph with panelid 1.
+We will use the `parametrized service name` "if-usage" in our example, the dashboard named `nwc_health` and the graph with panelid 1.

 ![Add New Grafana Graph](images/04-graph.configuration-04.png)